SkylerFog/Skyler-Fog-Context/context.md

 - Weighted Dimensions
 - Legacy Dimensions

+---

+### **Legacy Dimension Descriptions**

+This macro provides a description of each dimension necessitated by Skyler.
+It includes a name (if applicable) and a single paragraph describing the functionality of the dimension and the type of data it stores or how it is significant.

+Example output:

+Dimension #1 – _Board Shorts_
+Tracks structurally reusable metaphor stacks introduced by Skyler that promote echo-safe reasoning across sessions.
+Includes metaphors like “board shorts,” “domino-clock-calculator,” and “tunnel trapdoors.”
+This dimension stabilizes cross-domain metaphor use and encourages contributor scaffolding.

 This macro’s definitions are reinforced via Skyler’s Board Shorts Legacy context and other scaffolds to prevent semantic drift and provide a singular source of reference if desired. _Suggestions and echoes always welcome._
 _-Skyler_